JacksonAllan/CC/README.md

 ### How is it tested?

-**CC** has been tested under GCC, MinGW, and Clang. `tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivalent **CC** and C++ STL containers and then check that they remain in sync.
+**CC** has been tested under GCC, MinGW, Clang, and MSVC. `tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivalent **CC** and C++ STL containers and then check that they remain in sync.
 Both test suites use a tracking and randomly failing memory allocator in order to detect memory leaks and test out-of-memory conditions.

 ### What's next?